greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 * **Reasoning**
 	* No rule to determine when a boat owner has a responsibility to have a bargee on a boat being towed
-	* Owner's duty depends on three variables:
+	* Owner's liability depends on three variables:
 		1. Probability (P) that she will break away
 		2. gravity of harm (L) if she does
 		3. Burden (B) of precautions